 Empresa Peruana de Servicios Editoriales (Editora Perú)

-Additionally, Editora Perú operates Publishing and Graphics Services (Segraf), a state-owned printing press.
-El Peruano, which was founded by Simón Bolívar in 1825, has a rich history, while Andina, established in 1981, has a more recent start.
+Furthermore, Editora Perú operates Publishing and Graphics Services (Segraf), a state-run printing enterprise.
+Rich in its historical tapestry, El Peruano, established by Simón Bolívar in 1825, boasts nearly two centuries of legacy, while Andina, born in 1981, reflects a more contemporary foundation in Peruvian journalism.

 Media assets